RobertGregg/RobertGregg.github.io/src/posts/2024-03-02-QR-Decomposition.md

 # Givens Rotations

 When you take a subset of columns from $A$, you have to then remove those same columns from $R$.
 This will more than likely cause $R$ to no longer be an upper triangular matrix, defeating the purpose of saving it in the first place.
 Our saving grace here is a technique called [Givens Rotations](https://en.wikipedia.org/wiki/Givens_rotation).
 These rotations are represented by orthogonal  matrices that rotate vectors in a given plane counterclockwise specified by a desired angle.
-This additional matrices can be "absorbed" into $Q$ because they are orthogonal and they have the interesting property that they can zero out any desired value in a matrix.
+These additional matrices can be "absorbed" into $Q$ because they are orthogonal and, more importantly, they have the property of "zeroing out" any desired value in a matrix.

 This might be best demonstrated with an example.
 Take the following matrix $A$ and its QR decomposition: